Discover Cleethorpes Heritage

 Stage 2 - Full Application

-The Townscape Heritage Officer will help put together the application and guide you through the process until completion of the works.
+The Townscape Heritage Manager will help put together the application and guide you through the process until completion of the works.

 The grant is paid upon proof of works being completed and paid for, but can be made in stages if different elements of works are being undertaken.

 How do I get involved in courses or volunteering activities?